olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Demonstration_Report.md

 | <img src="Final_Report/Images/turn_right.jpeg" alt="Turn right" width="550" height="500">  | <img src="Final_Report/Images/ultrasonic_design.jpeg" alt="Turn right" width="600" height="450">  |
 | Figure 4: Line follower turns right if the right IR sensor no black line and left IR sensor on white surface. | Figure 5: Line follower stops and sounds the speaker of its path is obstrusted. |

-The robot uses two IR light sensor to steer.
+The robot uses two IR light sensor to steer (left IR sensor and right IR sensor).
 When the left and the right IR sensors are both on white surfaces the input voltage from the sensord is above the threshold, the robot moves foward in a stright line.
-If the output voltage left IR sensor is below the threshold and the voltage from the right IR sensor is above the threshold the robot turns left to keep in track with the black line.
-In a instant, the output voltage from the right IR sensor is below the threshold voltage and the output fron the left sensor is above the threshold voltage the robot turns right.
+If the output voltage left IR sensor is below the threshold voltage and the voltage from the right IR sensor is above the threshold voltage, the robot turns left to keep in track with the black line.
+In a instant, the output voltage from the right IR sensor is below the threshold voltage and the output from the left sensor is above the threshold voltage the robot turns right.
+(Note: The IR sensor on a black surface/line will produce a lower voltage than the threshold voltage.
+IR sensor on a white surface will produce a higher voltage than the threshold voltage).
+IR sensors was a used to steer the car as the alternative option to steer the are was to use multiple cameras to keep the robot in track (on the black line).
+The concept of using the cameras was incomprehendible as it would require image processing to steer the car.
+Teaching the robot to preform image processing to find the black line is complicated, thus, increase the complexity of the program.
+With no prior knowledge of image processing from any of the group members, using photodiode was the best solution for this project.

+The line follower use a ultrasonic sensor to detect obstacles in front of it.
+If it's path is blocked, the robot will stop and sound an alarm.
+The ultrasonic sensor measures the distance by using ultrasonic waves.
+The sensor emites an ultrasonic wave and measures the time it takes to receiv the reflected waves.
+The ultrasonic sensor measures the distance of the object in front of it's field of view.

+---

 ## Implementation Description

 <img src="Final_Report/Images/circuit_design.jpg" alt="Basic outline of the circuit" width="1000" height="850">

 Figure 1: The
 This section should contain a brief description and demo of product you have built.

 Include screenshots (actual screenshots, not mock ups) of all of the facets of the product working.
 Link consecutive screenshots together with a brief narrative explaining how the product works, e.g. a sentence "Click on OK and it takes you to the next window", "On starting the app, the following window is shown".
 This document should not take you a long time to create - it's just pasting photos and adding explanatory sentences between them, so that your MVP is adequately described.